-Each state is allotted room for likenesses of two notable historic figures at Statuary Hall, and Ohio is sending Edison to replace a statue of former Gov. William Allen, a Democrat from the 1800s.
+Each state is allowed to display two notable historic figures at Statuary Hall.
+The town of Milan, located about 50 miles west of Cleveland, is trying to raise the money needed to commission an 8-foot tall bronze statue of Edison to replace a statue of former Gov. William Allen, The Columbus Dispatch reported (http://bit.ly/1LqUs5B ).
+Allen was a Democrat from the 1800s.